 - 2 medium-sized aubergines

 - 1 small handful of fresh thyme

 - a pinch of black pepper

 - extra virgin olive oil

-Prepare the slices of aubergines and red pepper: roast them in the oven at 180°C for approx. 15 minutes with a drizzle of olive oil and a pinch of black pepper or opt for grilled veggies.
-Slice up your bread and spread the tomato passata on both the internal layers (approx. 2 tbsp for each slice, but it depends on the dimensions of your bread).
+Prepare the slices of aubergines and red pepper: roast them in the oven at 180°C for approx. 15 minutes with a drizzle of olive oil and a pinch of black pepper and salt or opt for grilled veggies.
+Slice up your bread and spread the tomato passata on all the internal layers (you’ll need approx. 2 tbsp for each slice but it depends on the exact size of your bread).
 Then add the other ingredients: start with some aubergines, followed by the red pepper, mozzarella, thyme, black pepper, and olive oil – add more aubergines to finish off your sandwich.